threesquared/sonos-now-playing/README.md

 > Display current playing artwork from Sonos on a Raspberry Pi screen

+## Features

+- Displays the current playing artwork and track title from Sonos
+- Animated transitions between tracks
+- Turns the screen off when music is not playing
+- Automatically starts on boot and reconnects to Sonos
+- Touch screen controls to play/pause and skip tracks
+- Info endpoint to temporarily show an external URL on the screen (f.ex doorbell camera)

 ## Installation

 Install dependencies and check out this repository: